Dental Implants Rocky Hill

 Missing All Teeth

-Partners with the Best
+Partners with the Best Dental Implant Specialists

-Dr. Karpman is happy to help with the restoration phase of the implant process, but for the surgery itself, you deserve treatment from an experienced, knowledgeable specialist.
+Dr. Karpman is happy to help with the restoration phase of the dental implant process, but for the surgery itself, you deserve treatment from an experienced, knowledgeable specialist.
 She'll refer you to a trusted oral surgeon offsite; you’ll go to their dental office to receive the implants themselves.
 You’ll return to our dental office to have your restorations attached once your mouth has fully healed.
 Rest assured that you’ll receive trustworthy, quality care at every stage of the process!

 Understanding the Cost of Dental Implants